 As an absolute technical genius, you will find it easier to identify optimization opportunities and reduce unnecessary, additional testing.

-We mentioned a few reasons why technical understanding is so valuable in process validation.
-With this article, we want to raise awareness of the skills needed to perform a flawless process validation.
+We mentioned a few reasons why technical understanding is so valuable in Process Validation.
+With this article, we want to raise awareness of the skills needed to perform a flawless Medical Device Process Validation.

 As a medical device manufacturer, you want to be 100% sure that your process is validated by someone with deep technical understanding and, ideally, experience.